top of page

 Design Execution

-• Created low- and high-fidelity wireframes in Figma
+• Low → high fidelity wireframes in Figma

-• Designed a dynamic content module for top employers
+• Dynamic content module for top employers + fallback messaging

 Solution